Party in Tunisian ruling coalition demands new government

 The secular Ettakatol party called for the coalition led by the Islamist Ennahda party to step down.

-"We have called for the dissolution of the government in favour of a unity government that would represent the broadest form of consensus," Lobni Jribi, a party leader, told Reuters.
+"We have called for the dissolution of the government in favor of a unity government that would represent the broadest form of consensus," Lobni Jribi, a party leader, told Reuters.

 "If Ennahda refuses this proposal, we will withdraw from the government."